Call us on – 0800 0443 730

 Drunk In Charge

-We adopt a methodical six stage process to safeguard your licence
+We adopt a methodical six stage process to avoid a driving ban

 This offence is usually committed where the owner of the vehicle is seen by the police to be inside or near a stationery vehicle with the keys whilst over the legal limit.